acdemiralp/mcmc/readme.md

 - Quasi-random number generators (van der Corput-Halton sequence, Faure-Niederreiter sequence, Hammersley set, Poisson disk sampling, Sobol low-discrepancy sequence, ...).

 ## Acknowledgements ##
-The majority of the samplers in this library are inspired by Keith O'Hara's library with the same name: https://github.com/kthohr/mcmc
+The majority of the samplers in this library are inspired by [Keith O'Hara's library with the same name](https://github.com/kthohr/mcmc).